Paramylodon: Paramylodon and the Mylodon–Glossotherium problem

-Later, Chester Stock (1892-1950), based on his studies of the Rancho La Brea find material, pointed out that the feature of missing upper front teeth is highly variably developed in Mylodon harlani.
+Later, Chester Stock (1892–1950), based on his studies of the Rancho La Brea find material, pointed out that the feature of missing upper front teeth is highly variably developed in Mylodon harlani.
 Therefore, synonymized he replaced P. nebrascensis with Mylodon harlani in 1917.
 In 1928, however, Lucas Kraglievich restricted North American finds to Paramylodon and thus separated the genus from its South American representatives, an opinion that was echoed eight years later by Ángel Cabrera but it found little resonance among most researchers in the following period.
 Kraglievich, in the same move, also revised Glossotherium as an independent genus to be distinguished from Mylodon.
 Glossotherium had also originally been placed by Owen in his 1840 paper on Darwin's discoveries on the basis of a skull fragment from Arroyo Sarandí in southwestern present-day Uruguay, but only two years later he united it with Mylodon.

 Subsequently, after Kraglievich and Cabrera, Glossotherium evolved into a "wastebasket" taxon on the basis of naming priority, into which numerous closely related forms were placed.
 George Gaylord Simpson expressed in his 1945 general taxonomy of mammals that if Paramylodon could not be clearly separated from Glossotherium, Glossotherium would be preferable due to having priority over Paramylodon.
 With the subsequent full inclusion of Paramylodon into the genus, accomplished by Robert Hoffstetter in 1952, Glossotherium was among the few sloth forms that occurred in South and North America, but it also possessed high variability as a result.
 Numerous researchers during the 20th century favored the view of the synonymy of the two sloth genera.
 In 1995, however, H. Gregory McDonald again separated the North American Paramylodon from the South American Glossotherium.
 In doing so, he noted that there have been no studies to date that have demonstrated that the two genera are actually synonymous.
 In fact, the presence of Paramylodon in North America would rather distinguish it from Glossotherium, which is, in turn, only known from South America.
 In the following time several skull studies could be presented, which clearly distinguished the two genera and plus Mylodon from each other.
+Some recent studies have questioned the attribution of the species P. garbanii to the genus.